SMART Guidelines L3 SOP

 • elements that are repeatable across different models (e.g. Patient Demographics) shall be in a separate FSH file.

-• All data elements in the DAK shall be in one logical model
+• All data elements in the DAK SHALL be in one logical model per data dictionary page

 • All elements in the DAK have one and only one WHO SMART Code.